-Here is a great question from a sailor seeking to better his PFT run time and has gathered extra information about training with heart rate monitor training.
+Here is a great question from a sailor seeking to improve his PFT run time and has gathered extra information about training with heart-rate monitor training.

 "How much emphasis should I put on target heart rate while training for the PRT run?
-The Navy PRT web page says the target heart rate for my age group (25 years) is 117-146bpm, with a max HR of 195.
+The Navy PRT [physical readiness training] webpage says the target heart rate for my age group (25 years) is 117-146 bpm, with a max HR of 195.
 I'm working on faster run times, which means I'm pacing faster and really pushing myself.
 I don't own a HR monitor, but the treadmill I used today indicated that I quickly worked my HR up to a pretty steady 172 BPM.
 I was physically comfortable with that, but is this a problem, or is this what to expect when pushing yourself to a new level?
-I tried staying in the "target zone," but that was just way too slow."
+I tried staying in the 'target zone,' but that was just way too slow.

 "All I'm trying to do is get faster, not lose weight, so what's the use of a target heart rate in PRT training?"

-So in a nutshell, heart rate monitors are very useful whether you are a beginner or an advanced athlete or tactical athlete.
-However, for improvement of running, I would focus on speed and endurance workouts.
+In a nutshell, heart-rate monitors are very useful, whether you are a beginner or an advanced or tactical athlete.
+However, to improve your running, I would focus on speed and endurance workouts.
 Check out the "Running and Cardio article archive" for previous articles to help you.